Goldie Boutilier: 2011–2015: Career beginnings and My Name is Kay

-In 2011 Boutilier was signed to Interscope Records under the moniker My Name Is Kay.
+In 2011, Boutilier was signed to Interscope Records under the moniker My Name Is Kay.
 She released her debut single "My Name Is Kay" on April 2, 2011.
 The song was moderately successful, charting on the Canadian Hot 100, debuting at No. 80, and peaking at No. 63.
 An EP of the same name was released on December 20, 2011, but was soon pulled from iTunes after Interscope shortened Boutilier's moniker to Kay.
 It was rereleased on February 28, 2012.
 The EP featured appearances from Pusha T and Kurtis Blow on the songs "Strangers" and "Going Diamond" respectively, as well as song writing credits from the likes of Ryan Tedder (of OneRepublic), Grammy award-winning songwriter Evan Bogart, Cherry Cherry Boom Boom, and producer Doctor Rosen Rosen.
 The EP received mixed reviews, comparing Boutilier to the likes of Katy Perry, Nicki Minaj, and Gwen Stefani.
+On July 17, 2012, Boutilier issued an apology for anti-anxiety medication/alcohol intoxicated erratic behavior and issuing obscene statements with young children present while performing at The Savoy Theatre in Glace Bay, Nova Scotia on July 11, with the statement of; "I want to apologize to my family and friends that came out to supoort my show...
+From my heart I am deeply sorry..."

 On November 13, 2012 Boutilier released her second EP, Say What You Want.
 The EP featured the single "Rewind The Track" which was released a week prior.
 In a November 2012 interview with Idolator, Boutilier described the song with, "It reflects a time and place in my life that I both cherish and feel emotional towards.
-It’s a special song for me”.
+It's a special song for me".

 Boutilier released her debut album, My Name Is Kay, on October 22, 2013.
 It was preceded by the singles "Whatever", "Next To You", and "Alive".
 The album received mixed reviews, being called "forgettable."

 For the next two years Boutilier fought to be let out of her contracts with Interscope and Universal.
 Due to her legal fees, she began working at a restaurant to support herself.
 Boutilier ended up being able to get out of her contract, but was barred from using the name Kay.
-In an interview with Venice Magazine Boutilier stated: “I couldn’t use that name anymore.
-So I said, ‘Fine, keep it.
-I don’t know what you’re going do with it,’”.
+In an interview with Venice Magazine Boutilier stated: "I couldn't use that name anymore.
+So I said, 'Fine, keep it.
+I don't know what you're going do with it,'".